Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Great for Grazers

 Some cats are grazers, while others will eat all their food in one sitting.
 This can be difficult in multiple cat households, as the dominant cat can bully others and hoard all the food.
 If you have a cat that is a bit lazier with its eating habits, automatic feeders are a great option.
-These setups allow your cats to eat when please, so no one goes hungry.
-You must keep an eye on allowing large portions, as some kitties will take advantage of this and overindulge.
-You want to avoid overfeeding to prevent obesity and the associated health issues.
+These setups allow your cats to eat when they please, so no one goes hungry.

 You could put together your own DIY automatic cat feeder in just a few minutes with materials that are likely already somewhere in your house or garage.
 DIY is a great way to occupy your time, hone in on your creative skills, and try out something new.

-Featured Image Credit: gofra, Shutterstock
+Featured Image Credit: Kylbabka, Shutterstock

 Related Articles